-2014 was an important year in many ways for digital marketing.
+2014 was an important year in many ways for digital marketing (especially competing amongst digital marketing agencies in London).
 Social went from strength to strength thanks in part to duel screening and wearable tech finally became wearable (I got two pieces of wearable tech as gifts in 2014!).

 Ellen bagged the world’s most popular tweet ever thanks to a star-studded selfie and Flappy Bird frustrated millions.